 Upon graduation, students within the Master of Public Administration (MPA) degree programs at Marxe are expected to obtain knowledge and demonstrate skills associated with the following Program Learning Goals approved by the faculty and fall under five Universal Competencies established by NASPAA.

-Competency 1: To lead and manage in public governance
+Competency #1: To lead and manage in the public interest.

-Learning Goal A: Distinguish among, and apply, the concepts of management, leadership and governance in public and nonprofit organizations.
+Learning Goal A: Understand and distinguish among concepts of management, leadership, and governance of public and nonprofit organizations.

-Learning Goal B: Use management and leadership theories to analyze and improve the design and governance of public and nonprofit organizations.
+Learning Goal B: Use management and leadership theories to analyze the design, operation, and governance of public and nonprofit organizations.

 Learning Goal A: Distinguish and effectively employ the steps in the policy process: problem/goal identification; stakeholder identification and analysis; financing; approval; implementation and evaluation.